 It’s extremely important that an abortion is performed by a licensed medical provider in a safe and sterile environment.

-Any abortion procedure not carried out by a doctor is considered unsafe and can lead to immediate complications as well as later problems with fertility and overall health.
+Any abortion procedure not carried out by a doctor is considered and can lead to immediate complications as well as later problems with fertility and overall health.